 More than 95% of the intrusion alarms received within Charlotte County are false.
 False alarms present a serious threat to the effectiveness of our Sheriff's Office and the safety of County citizens.
 False alarms are costly and dangerous because they divert deputies from proactive crime prevention efforts and delay responses to calls that may be true emergencies.
-As your Sheriff's Office, it is our goal It to eliminate false intrusion alarms within our County.
+It is the goal of your Sheriff's Office to eliminate false intrusion alarms within our County.

-In an effort to reach this goal the Charlotte County Board of Commissioners has amended Charlotte County Code Chapter 2-5, Article VI, requiring the registration of security alarm systems and penalizing owners of alarm systems that generate multiple false alarms.
-The amendment to the County Code will benefit the public by:
+In an effort to reach this goal the Charlotte County Board of Commissioners amended Charlotte County Code Chapter 2-5, Article VI, requiring the registration of security alarm systems and penalizing owners of alarm systems that generate multiple false alarms.
+The amendment to the County Code benefits the public by:

 - Placing the cost of responding to repeated false alarms on the user